Close Menu

 Cambridge researchers have discovered a new material group that could contribute to flash-charged batteries.
 It’s all about crystalline structures.

-In their simplest form, batteries are made of three components: a positive electrode, a negative electrode and an electrolyte.
+In their simplest form, batteries are made of three components: a positive electrode, a negative electrode, and an electrolyte.
 When a battery is charging, lithium ions are extracted from the positive electrode and move through the crystal structure and electrolyte to the negative electrode, where they are stored.
 The faster this process occurs, the faster the battery can be charged.

-It has been seen that lithium ions can move much faster through materials with a complex crystalline structure than what is the case with traditional electrode materials.
+It has been seen that lithium ions can move much faster through materials with a complex crystalline structure than is the case with traditional electrode materials.
 A new discovery could provide much faster battery charging times, with researchers looking at a niobium/tungsten oxide.
 Although the substance did not provide a higher energy density during a typical cycle, it proved to have a major impact when it comes to fast charging.

 The physical structure and chemical behavior of the material have given scientists valuable insights into how to construct a safe and super-fast battery.
 The results indicate that next-generation batteries will be based on unconventional materials.

-In addition to paving the way for mobile phones that are fully charged in a few minutes, the new materials can eliminate major technical barriers in two important environmental areas – electric cars and networks for storage of solar energy.
+In addition to paving the way for mobile phones that are fully charged in a few minutes, the new materials can eliminate major technical barriers in two important environmental areas – electric cars and networks for the storage of solar energy.

 “We’re always looking for materials with high-rate battery performance, which would result in a much faster charge and could also deliver high power output,”